Bambusstock/TimeBan/README.md

 You wan't to ban a player?
 No problem:

-	/timeban ban <username,username2> <until> <reason>
+	/timeban ban <username,username2> <duration> <reason>

-It's quite easier then it looks at first.
 Let's have a look a the parameters.
 (For more detailed information see below!)

 - `<username,username2>` Enter the username(s) of the player(s) you wan't to ban.
-- `<until>` There is a [simple format] to tell TimeBan how long you wan't to ban a bad guy.
+- `<duration>` There is a [simple format] to tell TimeBan how long you wan't to ban a bad guy.
 Leave out and TimeBan uses the standard ban duration.
 - `<reason>` Enter a reason embeded in a ".
 Example: `/timeban ban testuser 1d "No griefing!"`

 ### Unban a player

-You have mistakable banned a player or wan't to unban him before his unban date?
-No problem:
+Banned a player by mistake or wan't to unban him early?
+Use the unban command:

 	/timeban unban <username,username2>

 The "simple format"
 -------------------

 How do you tell TimeBan, how long a player should be banned?
 There is a simple syntax.
 Let's say you wan't to ban a player for one day.
 The "string" would look like this: `1d`.
 Ban a player for two days and twelve hours: `2d12h`.
 A overview of "shortcuts":

 - `y` - Year
 - `m` - Month
 - `w` - Week
 - `d` - Day
 - `h` - Hours
 - `i` - Minutes